 Adlerian Life Style Inventory

-One tool that we have used with individual clients (as well as couples) is the Adlerian Life Style assessment, originated by Alfred Adler himself and further formalized by other Adelrians, including Bernard Shulman and Harold Mosak at the Alfred Adler Institute in Chicago.This can be a relatively brief yet effective method for understanding your own self-defeating beliefs.
+One tool that Dr. Fitzgerald has long used with individual clients (as well as couples) is the Adlerian Life Style assessment, originated by Alfred Adler himself and further formalized by other Adlerians, including Bernard Shulman and Harold Mosak at the Alfred Adler Institute in Chicago.This can be a relatively brief yet effective method for understanding your own self-defeating beliefs.
 When used in couples counseling, it can point to inconsistencies in family background that may have led to inconsistencies in a couple’s beliefs about family and relationships.
 The process usually takes from 3-4 sessions, and can be used to help arrive at goals and work on changing attitudes or behavior.

 A combination of the Adlerian Life Style process and cognitive-behavioral techniques can be helpful in learning to change the “basic mistakes,” or self-defeating perceptions that we all have.

 Dr.Fitzgerald has been trained in Eye Movement Desensitization an Reprocessing (EMDR), a technique developed by Francine Shapiro, Ph.D. a number of years ago, to treat post-traumatic stress symptoms.
 It can be helpful when past events seem to be “stuck” in a person’s mind and they don’t seem to be able to get past them.

 Solution-Focused Therapy and Short-term Problem Resolution

 Many problems in living, including relationship problems, work burnout, and life transition issues, can be helped with a combination of problem-solving and skill development.
 Some common skills that people work on are communication style, listening, assertiveness, time management, relaxation/meditation, values and goals work, and acceptance and mindfulness techniques.